 - My accent colors are mostly clean colors.
 I can appreciate muted or grayed out colors, but they just don’t do it for me.

 Your wall colors are the foundation, or backdrop, for your accent colors.
 Make sure you’re starting with the right palette.
-Download the free Whole House Color Palette worksheet below to get started right with your color scheme.
+Take my Create a Cohesive Home with Color class to learn how to confidently choose colors for your home.